0verseas/official-site-WP/wordpress/wp-content/plugins/folders/readme.txt

 * Bulk select and delete folders.
 You can select one folder or more and delete it in the click of a button
 * While adding images or any kind of file from your media library to your pages and posts, use Folders to view all your media library files based on the folder the files are assigned to
 * Rename folders
-* Monitor all the unassigned media library files, posts, pages, and custom posts so you can organize them easily to your folders
+* Monitor all the unassigned media library files, posts, and pages so you can organize them easily to your folders
-* Simultaneously assign and organize media, pages, posts, templates, and custom posts while adding them to directories
+* Simultaneously assign and organize media, pages and posts while adding them to directories
 * Place content in multiple folders at once
 * Resize folders menu
 * Compatible with RTL admin panel (such as Hebrew, Arabic, etc.)
 * Add and remove folders menu from pages, posts, and media
 * Minimize the folders area if you need extra space
+* Folders plugin is compatible with WPML

 = 🚀 FOLDERS PLUGIN PRO FEATURES =
 * <a href="https://premio.io/downloads/folders?utm_source=wporg" target="_blank" title="Folders pro plans"><strong>Upgrade to pro</strong></a> to get unlimited sub-folders :)
 * Create folders for each post type - use folders with other plugins that have custom post types (e.g. Elementor templates, WooCommerce & more)
-* New! 🎉 Dynamic Folders - automatically filter posts, pages, custom posts, media library files based on author, date, file types & more
+* Dynamic Folders - automatically filter posts, pages, custom posts, and media library files based on author, date, file types & more
-* New! 🎉 Delete unused media library files - using the Folders plugin, you can now search for unused media files that take up unnecessary space on your server, and clean them with just a few clicks.
+* Delete unused media library files - using the Folders plugin, you can now search for unused media files that take up unnecessary space on your server, and clean them with just a few clicks.
 You'll see your unused media library sorted from the biggest files to the smallest media library files.
 * Download any media library folder as a ZIP: you can download any media library folder as a zip file.
 Use this feature to organize your website files and download them locally
 * Sticky folders - you can pin your folders to the upper part of the folders navigation area.
 Use the sticky folders feature to make your most important folders accessible at all times
 * Add stars to important directories
 * NEW!
 Upload folders from your PC - upload your local computer folders, and all its structure (including subfolders and their content) will be recreated on your WordPress website
+* NEW! 🎉Folders user access management - advanced folders access management for your team with roles that restrict their access to view and edit your website’s folders
 * Lock folders - locked folders stay pinned, and cannot be dragged or deleted (you can lock all folders/unlock all folders too)
 * NEW!
 Auto rename file based on the title - replace the actual file name of media files with the title from the WordPress editor
 * NEW!
 Advanced Media Replacements - replace media files when uploading and update all references in the database, change dates, organize by newer date & more without hurting your SEO